How to Create Lag Like a Pro in Your Golf Swing

-Many golfers have heard the term ‘swing lag’ without ever really understanding what it meant.
-If you don’t understand the term, chances are you’re not incorporating lag into your own golf swing, and that means you’re probably missing out on extra distance, accuracy, and overall consistency.
-Below you’ll find a discussion on what it is and why you should have it in your swing.
+Many golfers have heard the term 'swing lag' without ever really understanding what it meant.
+If you don't understand the term, chances are you're not incorporating swing lag into your own golf swing, and that means you're probably missing out on extra distance, accuracy, and overall consistency.
+Below you'll find a discussion on what swing lag is and why you should have it in your swing.
 With a little bit of practice, everyone can introduce some really valuable lag into their swings, and start to realize some of the considerable benefits.

-What is Lag in the Golf Swing?
+What is lag in the golf swing?

 In a nutshell, lag is the intentional trailing of the golf club as you go through your downswing, and its name comes from the fact that it lags behind or trails the hands, which are leading the club through that downswing.
 In order to introduce the element of lag into your swing, you need to maintain the angle between the lead arm and the club shaft as you execute your downswing, with all the movement coming from the lower part of your body turn during the swing.